Can dogs eat jicama? If you are a dog owner, you are probably worried about anything your little pal puts in his mouth.

-Also known as Pachyrhizus erosus, Mexican turnip or Mexican yam bean, jicama is the name of a vine native from Mexic.
-However, now jicama mostly refers at the edible tuberous root of the herb.
+Despite many people`s beliefs, jicama doesn`t come from Central America.
+Also known as Pachyrhizus erosus, Mexican turnip, or Mexican yam bean, jicama is the name of a vine native from Mexic, South America.

+Now jicama mostly refers to the edible tuberous, fleshy root vegetable.
 Fortunately, dogs are allowed to eat jicama, regardless of the breed.
 Even if this plant is raw or uncooked, dogs can eat it.
-However, the only good part for consumption of the herb is its root.
+However, the only good part about jicama consumption is its root.